This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment. For each hardware node, you must:

 The VM template, by default, captures a 72-core configuration.
 If your physical host has more than 72 cores, you may want to edit VM to have (

 n-2) cores (for a physical host with n cores) to fully take advantage of computing power of the physical host.
 Extra cores help performance.
+If your hypervisor has 72 hyperthreaded cores, ThoughtSpot VM should be configured to use 70.

 You should aim to allocate 490 GB or more RAM.